OSGConnect/TOREVIEW-tutorial-makeflow-quickstart/README.md

 This will create a directory `tutorial-makeflow-quickstart`.
 Inside the directory, you will see the following files

-     fibonacci.bash                 # A simple bash script that generates the Fibonacci sequence fibonacci.makeflow             # The makeflow file
+     fibonacci.bash                 # A simple bash script that generates the Fibonacci sequence fibonacci.makeflow             # The Makeflow file

 The file `fibonacci.bash` is the job script and the file `fibonacci.makeflow` describes the make rules.